Code of Conduct

 That person will be excluded from Mismanagement discussions regarding the complaint, other than speaking on their own behalf.

-If it is a sanctionable issue, a sanction will be issued.
+If the report constitutes a sanctionable issue, a sanction will be issued.

 In the event that Mismanagement feels the reported issue does not rise to the level of sanction, they are still within their rights to attempt to remedy the situation through mediation or other restorative measures.